The following are known limitations for Box Drive on Windows machines:

 - With Windows 32-bit machines, after attempting to open the Drive folder in a custom configured mount location, the system may display a dialog box indicating the location cannot be found.
 If this occurs, please restart Explorer or restart the computer.

 - When navigating folders via Run (Win+R) or opening folders from a hyperlink to the Drive directory, overlay icons and context menus do not appear.
+Opening a folder using the Run command alters the drag & drop behavior for item(s) in Box Drive.
+In this case, items dragged by the user to a different location are moved instead of copied.

 - Azure AD Conditional Access blocks login with Microsoft Edge WebView2 in Box Drive.
 As a workaround, the affected users should use the “Having trouble logging in?” link, and switch back to old the login flow to login.
 This issue is planned to be fixed in upcoming release of Box Drive (v2.27).